visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Get notifivation on the go via mobile app availble in ios and android [download here] (https://ddevi.com/app)

 ### Mobile Apps to get Alerts and Notifications.
-- This is just an Lead Alert app, does not show the full post/lead content due to compliance.
+- This is just a Lead Alert app, does not show the full post/lead content due to compliance.
 User need to click to see the full post on the platform.
 Ideal for people who do not work on computers.
 - Download [for IOS](https://apps.apple.com/us/app/devi-ai/id6748566297)
 - Download [for Android](https://play.google.com/store/apps/details?id=com.ddevi.com)